California AB 1825 Online Training

 Compliance Checklist

 To simplify your research, we’ve compiled a checklist of regulations for anti-harassment policy and training.
-Traliant offers a training suite of Preventing Discrimination and Harassment Courses designed for employees and managers.
+Traliant offers a training on Preventing Discrimination and Harassment designed for employees and managers.
 Our training meets all of the requirements and recommendations for the Connecticut CHRO Act, California AB 1825, and California AB 2053, and is also compliant with the EEOC Guidelines for anti-discrimination training.

 California law prescribes that supervisors and managers should receive two hours of training that contains: